Table of Contents

 The study of communication, as both an art and a science, is at the foundation of nearly every other field.
 In a communications course, you might learn about communication theory and its evolution.
 Classes usually include both verbal and written communication skills and ways to improve your own communication with others, whether one-on-one or in a group setting.

-There are several reasons why colleges might require a humanities course or several courses.
-Mostly, they want to graduate well-rounded students who are able to read and analyze a text, research a topic thoroughly, and think critically about a variety of subjects.
-Those are life skills that will be applicable in almost any career field a student pursues during and after college.
+Most colleges and universities have a humanities requirement for graduation.
+That's because they want to graduate well-rounded students who are able to read and analyze a text, research a topic thoroughly, and think critically about a variety of subjects.

 What Can I Do With A Degree In Humanities?

-There are numerous ways to score a great job with a humanities degree.
+There are plenty of ways to get a great job with a humanities degree.
 The careers listed below are some of the most popular fields for humanities graduates.
 While a degree in one of the humanities isn’t a guarantee you’ll get one of the jobs listed below, it’s certainly a good first step in the right direction.

 Historian